Skip to main content

 Selection criteria

-The course seeks to recruit students from diverse socio-economic and cultural backgrounds and welcomes applications from mature students.
+The university seeks to recruit students from diverse socioeconomic and cultural backgrounds and welcomes applications from all age groups to this course.

-The course team seeks to recruit students who can demonstrate:
+The course team seek to recruit students who can demonstrate:

-• the potential to develop their practical and critical abilities through academic study;
+• the potential to develop their both their practical and critical abilities through academic study;

-• an openness to new ideas and a willingness to participate actively in their own intellectual development;
+• an openness to new ideas and a willingness to participate actively in their own intellectual development and unique point of view;

 Apply now